cockroachdb/terraform-provider-cockroach/docs/resources/cluster.md

 - `disk_iops` (Number) Number of disk I/O operations per second that are permitted on each node in the cluster.
 Zero indicates the cloud provider-specific default.
 - `machine_type` (String) Machine type identifier within the given cloud provider, e.g., m6.xlarge, n2-standard-4.
 - `num_virtual_cpus` (Number) Number of virtual CPUs per node in the cluster.
 - `private_network_visibility` (Boolean) Set to true to assign private IP addresses to nodes.
-Required for CMEK and other advanced networking features.
+Creates a Dedicated advanced cluster with CMEK and other advanced networking features.
 - `storage_gib` (Number) Storage amount per node in GiB.

 Read-Only: